 It’s important that you let the rendered fat cool down.
 If you add the flour mix to it after just rendering it.
 The fat is too hot.
 Let it cool down.
 Then place on medium heat and add the flour and continue making the gravy.

 In case you are wondering if the leftover breading from deep frying the Chicken that accumulates at the bottom of the fryer can be used.
 Yes, it can.
 I tested it.

-I know it looks gross, using up all the crackling that has been sitting at the bottom of the fryer, but it really does work at adding significantly more Flavor to the gravy.
+I know it looks gross, using up all the Crackling that has been sitting at the bottom of the fryer, but it really does work at adding significantly more Flavor to the Gravy.
 It’s interesting that the original KFC gravy used this.
-For a cleaner version, I just render the fat when needed to make the gravy.
+For a cleaner version, I just render the Chicken Fat when needed to make the Gravy.